Battle of Hébuterne: 7 June

 The French stopped to consolidate and mop up pockets of resistance.
 At 9:00 a.m. the fog lifted and observers of the 26th Reserve Division saw that the French had overrun the German front line for about 1 km north of the Mailly-Maillet–Serre road and that reserves were moving forward with ammunition and trench stores.
 The divisional artillery at once began to fire in support of the 52nd Division.
 The III Battalion, IR 180 (Oberst [Colonel] von Linck) was alerted and at noon received orders to recapture Sector S3 from La Louvière Farm on the right (northern) flank and Toutvent Farm and continue the advance west of La Louvière Farm.
 The infantry moved up via Copse 125 in sweltering heat and occasional artillery-fire.

 On arrival, III Battalion found that IR 170 and IR 66 had recaptured much of Sector S3 and retook Sector S4.
 Reinforcements began to converge on Serre and II Battalion, RIR 109 (Oberstleutnant [Lieutenant-Colonel] von Baumbach) was ordered towards Miraumont to the south.
 Flanking fire from the artillery of the 26th Reserve Division was found to have great effect in supporting the defence of the 52nd Division, by pinning down the French in and behind the new front line.
 French counter-battery fire, guided by artillery-observation aircraft, fell on the German artillery positions but the gunners kept firing amidst the French Shrapnel shells, one battery firing 1,350 rounds during the day.
-The French attacked again at noon towards Bataillon Scupin of IR 180 but were quickly stopped as they advanced over open ground; at 1:00 p.m. more German reinforcements were ordered forward.
+The French attacked again at noon towards Bataillon Scupin of IR 180 but were quickly stopped as they advanced in the open; at 1:00 p.m. more German reinforcements were ordered forward.
 By nightfall, French troops were consolidating on the ridge, 300 m east of Toutvent Farm, having taken 400 prisoners and four machine-guns, for about 1,400 French casualties.
 Ammunition columns moved forward to the German artillery positions through French harassing fire but counter-attacks that night were cancelled, due to the difficulty in co-ordinating attacks at short notice.